 How Much Is A Contact Lens Fitting?

-A contact lens fitting can cost anything between £20.00 and £50.00 depending on whether you use a high street chain or an independent.
-This cost normally covers not only the contact lens fitting but the contact lens trial and handling sessions.
+A contact lens fitting can cost anything between £20.00 and £50.00 depending on whether you use a high street chain or an independent one.
+This cost normally covers not only the contact lens fitting but also the contact lens trial and handling sessions.

 If you want a contact lens fitting mention this at the time of booking your eye test so the correct amount of time can be allocated, otherwise you’ll end up having to return for the contact lens fitting at a later date.